Welcome back to How to Sew a Simple Dress series!

-- Sew the two BACK (1) pattern pieces together, stopping at the circle pattern marking; press SAs open.
-You want to sew the CB seam before you finish the SAs to make sure that you sew the CB seam using a 5/8 inch SA!
+- Sew the two BACK (1) pattern pieces together, stopping at the circle pattern registration marking; press SAs open.
+You want to sew the CB seam before you finish the SAs so that you make sure that you sew the CB seam using a 5/8 inch SA!

 - Now, finish the SAs at center back (CB), using the stitched + pinked seam finish.

-- Topstitch the slit from the RS ¼ inch the folds.
-I used to my water-soluble pen to mark the stitching line prior to topstitching.
-(Optional)
+- Topstitch the slit from the RS ¼ inch from the folds (optional).
+I used my water-soluble pen to mark the stitching line prior to topstitching.

 - Sew the CB seam on the two RUFFLE (2) pattern pieces.

 - Now, finish the CB seam’s SAs on the RUFFLE (2), using the stitched + pinked seam finish.
-And then, press.
+And then, press the SAs open.